jhuo831alex/DataFest-2015/README.md

 # About the Project
-The main goal of this project was to answer one question: "If a customer leaves information on Edmunds.com for a particular car, is he/she going to buy the car?".
-By determining how likely a certain user will buy cars, we then decide if to pursue this user or not.
+The main goal of this project was to answer one question: "If a customer leaves information on *Edmunds.com* for a particular car, is he/she going to buy the car?".
+By determining how likely a certain user will buy cars, we then decided if to pursue this user or not.

 # Methodology
-* Data was provided by [Edmunds](https://www.edmunds.com/) (data size: 1.7GB & 4 Tables)
+* Data was provided by *[Edmunds.com](https://www.edmunds.com/)* (data size: 1.7GB & 5 Tables)
-* Engineered 12 new features from 4 tables
+* Engineered 12 new features from 5 tables
 * Prepared dataset for modeling (missing value removal, outlier removal, bucketing, onehot encoding, and etc.)
 * Reduced data dimensionality with Chi-square test
 * Standardized numeric features